Top of the page

 You can expect your neck to feel stiff or sore.
 This should improve in the weeks after surgery.
-You may have trouble sitting or standing in one position for very long and may need pain medicine in the weeks after your surgery.
-It may take up to 8 weeks to get back to your usual activities.
-How long it takes may depend on what kind of surgery you had.
+You may have trouble sitting or standing in one position for very long.
+It usually takes a couple of weeks before you can get back to doing simple activities like light housework, office work, or longer walks.
+It may take a few months or longer before you can go back to a job that requires heavy labour or back to contact sports or activities where you could fall.
+How long it takes may depend on what kind of surgery you had and the type of work you do.

 Your doctor may advise you to work with a physiotherapist to strengthen the muscles around your neck and back.